Experimental hierarchy of the nonclassicality of single-qubit states via potentials for entanglement, steering, and Bell nonlocality: Introduction

 Nonclassical quantum states play a crucial role in many modern quantum technologies.
 In particular, single-photon states allow to create a secure communication channel \cite{Bennett_2014,Shor2000}.
 Entangled photon pairs even permit to develop a protocol for secure communication using untrusted devices \cite{Ekert1991}.
 In quantum metrology, one can achieve super-resolution \cite{Jacobson1995,Fonseca1999}, i.e., resolution beyond the wavelength limit, using, for example, highly non-classical NOON states; and recently, squeezed states of light have been used to enhance detection of gravitational waves \cite{Grote2013,Aasi2013,Tse2019,Acernese2019} and to show quantum advantage by implementing boson sampling with squeezed states \cite{Zhong2020,Madsen2022}.

 Given these applications, quantifying the nonclassicality of light is of paramount importance.
 Over the years, many approaches to classify and quantify nonclassicality have been proposed.
-In quantum-optical systems, the non-positivity of the Glauber-Sudarshan $P$ function serves as a nonclassicality criterion \cite{glauberbook, vogelbook}.
-Although not fully universal, experimentally it is in many cases favourable to use measures such as the nonclasical depth \cite{Hillery1987} or the nonclassical distance \cite{Lee1991, Luetkenhaus1995}.
+In quantum-optical systems, the non-positivity of the Glauber-Sudarshan $P$ function serves as a nonclassicality universal criterion \cite{glauberbook, vogelbook}.
+To quantify nonclassicality, various measures were introduced including the nonclasical depth \cite{Hillery1987} or the nonclassical distance \cite{Lee1991, Luetkenhaus1995}.

 In this paper, we use a conceptually different approach towards nonclassicality (NC) quantification based on the so-called NC potentials \cite{Miranowicz2023}.
-The NC potential of a single-mode quantum state is given by the amout of NC correlations (e.g. entanglement) that it is capable of producing upon interacting with a classical state (e.g. the vacuum or a coherent state) as illustrated by conceptual a scheme in Fig.~\ref{fig_conc_scheme}.
+The NC potential of a single-mode quantum state is given by the amout of NC correlations (e.g. entanglement) that it is capable of producing upon interacting with a classical state (e.g. the vacuum or a coherent state) as illustrated by a conceptual scheme in Fig.~\ref{fig_conc_scheme}.
 A straightforward example of this concept is a single-photon state mixed on a balanced beam splitter with the vacuum state producing a maximally entangled two-qubit state.
 This method benefits from a well-established theory for quantifying quantum correlations of bipartite systems to characterize NC of a single-mode system.
-We start from the entanglement potential of Asb\'{o}th \emph{et al.} \cite{Asboth2005}, extending it, following our theoretical work \cite{Miranowicz2023}, with more NC correlations, namely by the EPR steering \cite{Cavalcanti_2016} and Bell nonlocality \cite{Brunner2014}.
+We start from the entanglement potential of Asb\'{o}th \emph{et al.} \cite{Asboth2005}, extending it, following our theoretical work \cite{Miranowicz2023}, with more NC correlations, namely by EPR steering \cite{Cavalcanti_2016} and Bell nonlocality \cite{Brunner2014}.
 This allows us to establish the hierarchy of single-qubit nonclassicalities using the well-known two-qubit NC correlations hierarchy \cite{Jones2007}.
+Note that hierarchies of quantum correlations have been recently analysed in conceptually different quantum systems.
+These include the hierarchies of spatial correlations of two-qubit states \cite{Jirakova2021,Abo2023, Fan2023} and two-mode Gaussian states \cite{Qureshi2018}, and the hierarchies of temporal correlations \cite{Ku2018,Ku2022,Ullah19}.